 I am engaged in clinical, teaching and research responsibilities related to the evaluation and treatment of patients with pulmonary disease or patients who are critically ill.
 My inpatient practice is primarily located at the medical intensive care unit (MICU) at the Buffalo General Medical Center (BGMC).
 The MICU provides ongoing medical care to patients who are critically ill and require significant life support therapies to sustain life or vital bodily functioning.
 I am specifically interested in asthma, COPD and lung cancer, but deal with a variety of disease.

 Currently I am pursuing additional training in the analysis of Big Data in medical/healthcare fields.
 I am particularly focused on the application of drug repurposing in translation and clinic research.
-I also am heavily focused on the specific analysis of large VA associated clinical and genomic data sets as a fellow in the VA and NCI sponsored Big-Data Scientist Enhancement Program.

-I am engaged in the study of the human airways microbiome and metagenome.
+Additionally, I am engaged in the study of the human airways microbiome and metagenome.
 The human microbiome is the the collection of all the microbial organisms in a human body, and the corresponding metagenome is the collection of the genes, and gene products of the microbes.
 Due the potential impact of the microbiome on human health and disease, I am interested in studying the putative effects the interaction with human hosts, specifically innate immunity interaction with the metagenome in lung disease.

 This UBMD clinician teaches at the University at Buffalo's School of Medicine and Biomedical Sciences.
 Learn more about this clinician’s research and teaching activities.
 View credentials, publications, professional involvement and more.